RobBundy2002/RobBundy2002/README.md

 ## 🚀 About Me
 - 💻 **Current Role**: 4th Year Computer Science Student at the University of Virginia and Teaching Assistant for CS1112,CS2100, and CS3710
 - 🌍 **Location**: Charlottesville, Virginia
-- 🔭 **Currently working on**: Proverbial Plates? -> A Mobile Application that Curates Recipes Based On the Ingredients that you have readily available in your kitchen
+- 🔭 **Currently working on**: A GB Studio Vampire Platformer for SLAV2500
-- 🌱 **Learning**: Data Persistence for the Proverbial Plates Application
+- 🌱 **Learning**: Machine Learning Principles and Balanced K-Fold Cross Validation

 ## 📚 Featured Projects
 Here are some of the projects I've worked on: